spedas/bleeding_edge/external/spdfcdas/spedas_spdf_readme.txt

 In the following, we list the modifications we made to the original spdfcdas+cdawlib files.

-*** 1. spdfcdas file - 25 Files ***
+*** 1. spdfcdas file - 27 Files ***

-Release 1.7.10.37 of the CDAS Web Services IDL Library
+Release 1.7.41 of the CDAS Web Services IDL Library
 <http://cdaweb.gsfc.nasa.gov/WebServices/REST/CdasIdlLibrary.html>
-that was deployed on January 23, 2018.
+that was updated for SPEDAS on Sept 22, 2022.

 Local changes:
 Add the following to spdfcdawebchooser.pro: